 I have also completed a Dialectical Behavioural Therapy (DBT) Foundational Training.
 DBT is typically recommended for people experiencing Emotionally Unstable Personality Disorder (EUPD), as well as for anyone who struggles to regulate their emotions.
 I am able to offer DBT informed therapy.

-I offer face-to-face counselling or mindfulness sessions from a comfortable and private space in Hove.
+I offer face-to-face counselling and mindfulness sessions from a comfortable and private space in Hove.
 I also offer a full online therapy service via video conferencing or by telephone for those that live too far to attend face-to-face sessions or those who live locally but whose schedule does not permit them to attend face-to-face sessions.

 I also offer a reduced rate first session for clients that self-refer, this gives you the opportunity to see whether I am the right counsellor for you.
 I invite you to call me on 07847598609 or email me at firstname.lastname@example.org